thadtorix/thadstorix/src/pages/index.md

     feature_icons: []
     section_id: one
     subtitle: >-
-      Welcome!
       Here, you'll find a bit more about me, what I spend my time doing, and what I'm passionate about.
-    title: ' '
+    title: 'Welcome! '
     type: icons
   - background_style: style2
     component: Spotlights